 by Mike Ratliff

-15 To the pure, all things are pure, but to the defiled and unbelieving, nothing is pure; but both their minds and their consciences are defiled.
-(Titus 1:15 ESV)
+15 To the pure, all things are pure; but to those who are defiled and unbelieving, nothing is pure, but both their mind and their conscience are defiled.
+Titus 1:15 (NASB)

 I am constantly amazed at the diversity I witness in the believers who interact with this ministry.
 This, of course, displays Christ’s power to bring together in unity dissimilar people from every place on this planet and from all walks of life.
 Part of our sanctification is dealing with our unredeemed flesh.
 God uses it to humble as well as teach us to fight the good fight.
 We will never be totally sinless as long as we have our flesh within us.
 Our enemy also works within our flesh to create division in an effort to split what God has unified.
 Much of the attack from him and his minions will be to foment conflict between mature believers and those who are not so mature.
 Also, he is always working in a effort to create self-confidence and self-righteousness in believers.
 He knows that when believers fall into that trap they are working from a base of pride rather than humility.

-5 One person esteems one day as better than another, while another esteems all days alike.
-Each one should be fully convinced in his own mind.
-6 The one who observes the day, observes it in honor of the Lord.
-The one who eats, eats in honor of the Lord, since he gives thanks to God, while the one who abstains, abstains in honor of the Lord and gives thanks to God.
-7 For none of us lives to himself, and none of us dies to himself.
-8 If we live, we live to the Lord, and if we die, we die to the Lord.
-So then, whether we live or whether we die, we are the Lord’s.
-9 For to this end Christ died and lived again, that he might be Lord both of the dead and of the living.
+5 One person regards one day above another, another regards every day alike.
+Each person must be fully convinced in his own mind.
+6 He who observes the day, observes it for the Lord, and he who eats, does so for the Lord, for he gives thanks to God; and he who eats not, for the Lord he does not eat, and gives thanks to God.
+7 For not one of us lives for himself, and not one dies for himself; 8 for if we live, we live for the Lord, or if we die, we die for the Lord; therefore whether we live or die, we are the Lord’s.
+9 For to this end Christ died and lived again, that He might be Lord both of the dead and of the living.